FelixErnst/Structstrings/README.md

 `Structstrings` uses the infrastructure provided by the [Biostrings](#Literature) package and derives the class `DotBracketString` and related class from the `BString` class.
-From these base pair table can be produced for in depth analysis.
-For this the `DotBracketDataFrame` class is derived from the `DataFrame` class.
-In addition, the loop indices of the base pairs can be retrieved as a `LoopIndexList`, a derivate if the `IntegerList`.
+From these base pair tables can be produced for in depth analysis, for which the `DotBracketDataFrame` class is derived from the `DataFrame` class.
+In addition, the loop indices of the base pairs can be retrieved as a `LoopIndexList`, a derivate if the `IntegerList` class.
 Generally, all classes check automatically for the validity of the base pairing information.

 The conversion of the `DotBracketString` to the base pair table and the loop indices is implemented in C for efficiency.
 The C implementation is to a large